-South Korea and Malaysia on Sunday signed a currency swap agreement worth US$4.7 billion, Seoul's central bank said, in a move to encourage bilateral trade and help curb currency swings.
+South Korea and Australia signed Sunday a currency swap deal worth US$4.5 billion, Seoul's central bank said, in a move to boost trades and help curb currency swings.

 The joy of being reunited for the first time in decades turned to grief for North and South Korean families Saturday as a rare cross-border visit ended, with participants unlikely to ever see their relatives again.